sf105/sttp-book/_chapters/chapter4.md

 </table>
 First we look at the first condition and we try to find pairs of combinations that would cover this condition according to MC/DC.
 We look voor combinations where only International and the  price/month changes.

 The possible pairs are: {v1, v5}, {v2, v6}, {v3, v7} and {v4, v8}.
-Testing both combinations of any of these pairs would give MC/DC for the first condition. \\
+Testing both combinations of any of these pairs would give MC/DC for the first condition.

 Moving to Auto-renewal we find the pairs: {v2, v4}, {v6, v8}.
-For this condition {v1, v3} and {v5, v7} are not viable pairs, because the action is the same among the two combinations. \\
+For this condition {v1, v3} and {v5, v7} are not viable pairs, because the action is the same among the two combinations.

-The last condition, Loyal, gives the following pairs: {v3, v4}, {v7, v8}. \\
+The last condition, Loyal, gives the following pairs: {v3, v4}, {v7, v8}.

 By choosing the test cases efficiently we should be able to achieve full MC/DC by choosing four of the combinations.
-If we take v2 and v4 we cover Auto-renewal.
-Then to cover loyal we acn add v3 and finally to cover International we add v8.
-Now we have the following combinations: v2, v3, v4, v8.
-For each conditions at least one pair of combinations is tested so we have full MC/DC if we test these combinations.
+We want to cover all the actions in the test suite.
+Therefore we need at least v4 and v8.
+With these decision we have covered the International condition as well.
+Now we need one of v1, v2, v3 and one of v5, v6, v7.
+To cover Loyal we add v7 and to cover Auto-renewal we add v2.
+Now we also cover all the possible actions.

+Now, for full MC/DC, we test the decisions: v2, v4, v7, v8.
 {% include example-end.html %}

 ### Implementation